doforever/chatty-mobile-app/README.md

 2. Install expo-cli if needed `npm install -g expo-cli`
 3. Install dependencies with `expo install`
 4. Run project `expo start`
+5. To communicate with the API create `.env` file in project directory and add TOKEN variable.